-As discussed in Note 2, during 2016 holders voluntarily converted approximately \$86 million in principal amount of the 6.75% Series B convertible debentures.
+During 2016 holders voluntarily converted approximately \$86 million in principal amount of the 6.75% Series B convertible debentures.
 As a result, we issued 17.6 million shares of our common stock.
 During 2015 holders voluntarily converted approximately \$68 million in principal amount of the 5.5% Series B convertible debentures.
 As a result, we issued 15.2 million shares of our common stock.

-As discussed in Note 5, JetBlue entered into the 2016 ASRs, 2015 ASR, 2014 ASR and purchased approximately 5.8 million, 5.5 million, and 6.8 million shares, respectively, for \$120 million, \$60 million and \$150 million, respectively.
+As discussed in Note 5, JetBlue entered into ASRs in 2017, 2016 and 2015 and purchased approximately 18.7 million, 5.8 million, and 6.8 million shares, respectively, for \$380 million, \$120 million and \$150 million, respectively.
 The number of shares repurchased are based on the volume weighted average prices of JetBlue's common stock during the term of the ASR agreements.

-As discussed in Note 5.
-JetBlue repurchased three million shares pursuant to Rule 10b5-1 and 10b-18 under the Securities Exchange Act of 1934 as amended, during the fourth quarter of 2015.
+JetBlue also repurchased 3 million shares pursuant to Rule 10b5-1 and 10b-18 under the Securities Exchange Act of 1934 as amended, during the fourth quarter of 2015.